Will long-term travel hurt your career prospects?

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-When we made the decision to swap our careers for long-term travel, we gave ourselves three years (from 2016 to 2019) to make it work.
+When we decided to swap our careers for long-term travel, we gave ourselves three years (from 2016 to 2019) to make it work.
 What if it didn’t work?
 What if we had to return to the corporate world after those three years (or at some stage later)?
-Would a potential employer perceive our lifestyle as an indulgence or would they see value in our experiences?
+Would a potential employer perceive our lifestyle as an indulgence, or would they see value in our experiences?
 How easy would it be to find fulfilling work in the corporate world on either side of the magic Five-O?
 Would long-term travel hurt our career prospects?

 We imagine these questions would be even more existential for someone with younger children or people older than us.